 The Company takes non-compliance to this Code and any applicable laws seriously.
-Any actual or suspected non-compliance must be immediately reported such instances to the Company through the Company's whistleblowing channel.
+Any actual or suspected non-compliance, such Third Party must immediately report such instances to the Company through the Company's whistleblowing channel.

-Details on the whistleblowing procedures, which enables Third Parties to raise concerns regarding actual or suspected unethical, unlawful, illegal, wrongful or other improper conducts can be found in the Company's Whistleblowing Policy, which is available on www.ijm.com.
+Details on the whistleblowing procedures, which enables Third Parties to raise concerns regarding actual or suspected unethical, unlawful, illegal, wrongful or other improper conduct can be found in the Company's Whistleblowing Policy, which is available on www.ijm.com.